sueddeutsche/editron/README.md

 ## Further examples

-Besides the getting-started example the are also the following examples in the `./examples` directory
+Besides [getting-started](./examples/getting-started.html), the following examples can be found in the [./examples](./examples) directory

-* see how to create multiple editors from one instance in [examples/multipleEditors](./examples/multipleEditors.html)
+* see how to create multiple editors from one instance in [examples/multiple-editors](./examples/multiple-editors.html)
-* see how to create multiple independent editron instances in [examples/multipleController](./examples/multipleController.html)
+* see how to create multiple independent editron instances in [examples/multiple-controller](./examples/multiple-controller.html)

 ### custom build